After completing the course, the student…

 8. Describes what constructs and correct formulations of items are when developing a quantitative questionnaires.

-9. Conducts the right analyses in SPSS in order to make claims on the quality of a test, using the terms Lambda-2, inter-item-correlation, and factor analysis.
+9. Conducts the right analyses in R in order to make claims on the quality of a test, using the terms Cronbach’s Alpha, inter-item-correlation, and factor analysis.

-10. Draws correct and clear conclusions on the outcomes of quantitative analyses of test data from a questionnaire, using different kinds of results that are measured against one another.
+10. Draws correct and clear conclusions on the outcomes of quantitative analyses of test data from a questionnaire, using different kinds of results that are compared against one another.

 Content analysis of qualitative data